Top Tools Every Pentester Should Know & When To Use Them

 In the Exploitation phase, you will have to verify if all vulnerabilities really exist by exploiting all vulnerabilities found during your vulnerability assessment phase.

-A penetration test is a cyclic process.
-This process only ends when there is no more systems and services, in scope, to exploit.
+A penetration test is a cyclical process, only ending when there are no more systems and services, in scope, to exploit.

 Remember: A penetration test’s goal is not to get root, it’s to find any and all vulnerabilities.